Walking from the Old Harrow Inn and its next door neighbours …..

 The Merry children

-Born in July 1834 and educated at the Ockbrook Moravian School, William, also a druggist, married Elizabeth Hannah Sudbury, third daughter of Francis and Ann (nee Mather) in May 1860 and went to live in South Street in a property provided by his father-in-law.
+Born on July 22nd 1834 and educated at the Ockbrook Moravian School, William, also a druggist, married Elizabeth Hannah Sudbury, third daughter of Francis and Ann (nee Mather) on May 8th 1860 at Ilkeston Independent Chapel and went to live in South Street, in a property provided by his father-in-law.

 William Merry, Mayor of Ilkeston, 1892-1893. (courtesy of Ilkeston Reference Library)